What is Raging Waters? Where is the water park located? What are some top tips for a day at Raging Waters in Los Angeles?

 You want to arrive at the water park early so you can leave early-ish.
 Believe me, as the day grows, you’ll want to leave early anyways because it does get hotter in the afternoon and crowded.
 The park isn’t as delightful as it was in the early hours.

-Stay up to at least an hour before closing, then head back to your car.
+Stay at least to an hour before closing, then head back to your car.
 If you’re in premium parking, it will be easier as the car will be parked by the main entrance.
 You will drive out of there without the hassle of waiting for a tram for general parking with little to no traffic.

 At closing time, imagine everyone leaving at the same time.
 Waiting for the tram to get to general parking.
 It’s a mess.
 One you can avoid by leaving slightly earlier.

 What are the amusement parks and theme parks in Los Angeles, CA?
-Here are our top picks of theme parks, amusement parks, and water parks in Southern California not to miss.
-Including Universal Studios Hollywood, Disneyland, and Legoland.
+Here are our top picks of theme parks, amusement parks, and water parks in Southern California not to miss, including Universal Studios Hollywood, Disneyland, and Legoland.

 Raging Waters in Los Angeles is a great place to spend the day with friends and family.
 There is plenty of slides, pool areas, and attractions!
 You can just spend it at the wave pool or lazy river to cool off on a hot day – that was my favorite part.
 Follow our Raging Waters tips to make the most of your visit!